DishengLL/disheng-s-work/readme.md

   Bert encoder model uses Attention scheme to catch the relationship among words, which allows model to consider  distant context when processing each token.

-  Overall, Bert Embedding uses pre-trained model, fed by sentence, and gets parameters in hidden layers as the vector representation for each token.
+  Overall, Bert Embedding uses pre-trained model, fed by sentence, and generates multiple hidden layers as the vector representations for each token.

+  (Bert has the same intuition with `ELMo`, which is a **RNN based** embedding method.
+All of them use contextualized information to generate word embedding in current sentence.
+Difference between Bert and ELMo is `Bert` use Self-attention scheme, which allows Bert to catch information from the more distant position than `ELMo` does.
+Furthermore, Self-attention scheme also allows parallel computation, which makes Bert to be more computationally efficient than `ELMo`.)